-Stephen Covey reinforced an important notion in his book The Seven Habits of Highly Effective People: "Seek first to understand, then to be understood."10 If we encourage others to explain their views first, they will be more apt to listen to ours.
+Stephen Covey reinforced an important notion in his book The Seven Habits of Highly Effective People: "Seek first to understand, then to be understood."3 If we encourage others to explain their views first, they will be more apt to listen to ours.

-In the process of conducting organizational interviews, one day I came across an executive who was less than enthusiastic about my study.
-It was clear from his words and tone that I would not be interviewing anyone at his operation, so I switched my focus to listening.
+In the process of conducting organizational interviews, one day I came across a dairy farmer who was less than enthusiastic about my study.
+It was clear from his words and tone that I would not be interviewing anyone at his dairy, so I switched my focus to listening.
 The manager shared concerns about a number of troublesome issues, and we parted amiably.
-As I began to walk away, the executive cried out to me, "Go ahead!"
+As I began to walk away, the dairy farmer cried out to me, "Go ahead!"
 I turned around and inquired, "Go ahead and what?"
 To my surprise he responded, "Go ahead and interview my employees."
 The Covey principle was at work.

 Problems are likely to increase, however, if we put all our needs aside to focus on another person's perspective.
-The other person may think we have no needs and be taken aback when we introduce them, all of a sudden, almost as an afterthought.
-In order to avoid such unproductive shocks, I like the idea of establishing a psychological contract with the other person in the conversation.
+The other person may think we have no